dbo99/csdvr----calsimII-data-vis-in-r/README.md

 5. in `control.r`, run blocks from top down as needed: single run-clicks there let you read in csvs, build `data.frames`, and either batch export `ggplot2` or `plotly` plots or investigate certain decision variables (dvs).

 #### notes #####
-- assumes you know names of variables to search for, ie names of dvs, eg "s17" (dss records reveal names conveniently), next steps are for auto-completion of dv names while typing. check `varcodes.csv`.
+- assumes you know names of variables to search for, ie names of dvs, eg "s17" (dss records reveal names conveniently), next steps are for auto-completion of dv names while typing. `varcodes.csv` identifies some.
 - as needed enter other name/nickname descriptions for dvs in `varcodes.csv` - only a few mapped currently, eg `Jones (CVP)` for `d419`. some plots label the `df$dv`, the actual calsim name, and other `df$dv_name`, the nickname
 - as needed/time allows save/generalize your working plots in plot scripts folder to add to collection of templates
 - currently only handles one climate change scenario (ie tied to wyt.csv - adjustment needed to accommodate more)